nkklobodu/tinyml-in-twi/README.md

-# TinyML in Twi: Voice-Controlled Home Automation for Ghanaian Homes
+# TinyML in Twi: Voice-Controlled Lamp for Home Automation in Ghanaian Homes